KenDingDS/first_git_repo/README.md

 # first_git_repo
 this is for Github training

-1. first step is to register Github account here: (https://github.com/)
+1. first step is to register Github account here: [github page](https://github.com/)